comp-machine-learning-fall2022/syllabus-fall2022/csc294-syllabus/assignments.md

 # Course Structure

 Each week will be a mix of reading about machine learning topics, discussing and debating concepts, implementing algorithms and ideas in code, and constant reflection about our learning and professional development.
-All best by dates are posted on the Detailed Course Schedule.
+All due dates are posted on the Detailed Course Schedule.

 :::{note}
 The [Detailed Course Schedule]() lists the best by dates for the course.
 To view it, please log into your **Smith** account.